ralna/GALAHAD/doc/Python/blls.rst

       n : int
           holds the number of variables.
-      m : int
+      o : int
-          holds the number of constraints.
+          holds the number of residuals.
-      A_type : string
+      Ao_type : string
-          specifies the unsymmetric storage scheme used for the constraints Jacobian $A$.
-          It should be one of 'coordinate', 'sparse_by_rows' or 'dense';
+          specifies the unsymmetric storage scheme used for the objective design matrix $A_o$.
+It should be one of 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense' or 'dense_by_columns';
           lower or upper case variants are allowed.
-      A_ne : int
+      Ao_ne : int
-          holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
-It need not be set for any of the other two schemes.
+          holds the number of entries in $A_o$ in the sparse co-ordinate storage scheme.
+It need not be set for any of the other schemes.
-      A_row : ndarray(A_ne)
+      Ao_row : ndarray(Ao_ne)
-          holds the row indices of $A$
-          in the sparse co-ordinate storage scheme.
-It need not be set for any of the other two schemes, and in this case can be None.
+          holds the row indices of $A_o$ in the sparse co-ordinate and and sparse column-wise storage schemes.
+It need not be set for any of the other schemes, and in this case can be None.
-      A_col : ndarray(A_ne)
+      Ao_col : ndarray(Ao_ne)
-          holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
-It need not be set when the dense storage scheme is used, and in this case can be None.
+          holds the column indices of $A_o$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+It need not be set for any of the other schemes, and in this case can be None.
+      Ao_ptr_ne : int
+          holds the length of the pointer array if sparse row or column storage scheme is used for $A_o$.
+For the sparse row scheme,
+          Ao_ptr_ne should be at least o+1, while for the sparse column scheme, it should be at least n+1, It need not be set when the other schemes are used.
-      A_ptr : ndarray(m+1)
+      Ao_ptr : ndarray(Ao_ptr_ne)
+          holds the starting position of each row of $A_o$, as well as the total number of entries, in the sparse row-wise storage scheme.
-          holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
-It need not be set when the other schemes are used, and in this case can be None.
-      options : dict, optional
+          By contrast, it holds the starting position of each column of $A_o$, as well as the total number of entries, in the sparse column-wise storage scheme.
+It need not be set when the other schemes are used, and in this case can be None. options : dict, optional
           dictionary of control options (see ``blls.initialize``).

-   .. function:: blls.solve_ls(n, m, w, a_ne, A_val, b, x_l, x_u, x, z)
+   .. function:: blls.solve_ls(n, o, w, ao_ne, Ao_val, b, x_l, x_u, x, z)

       Find a solution to the bound-constraind regularized linear least-squares problem involving the least-squares objective function $q(x)$.